-Without question, a company car is perceived as a huge perk to an employee.
+Without question, a company car is a huge perk to an employee.
 They get to drive a nice new vehicle without all the expense and liability.
 For a brand-conscious company that wants to attract top talent and top clients, company vehicles can project a uniformly classy, successful, or trustworthy image.
 But they come at a cost as well.